How to Start a Nonprofit in Ohio: A Beginner’s Step-by-Step Guide

 - Government-issued photo IDs of authorized signers

-- Social Security numbers of account managers
+- Social Security numbers of account managers, as required by US Bank

 Apply for Tax Exemptions